Narendhirap/Narendhirap/README.md

 - 👋 Hi, I’m @Narendhirap
 - 👀 I’m interested in Science, technology and stuffs
 - 🌱 I’m currently learning on cloud technologies, building affordable/ innovative software on open source.
-- 📫 How to reach me @www.narendhira.in
+- 📫 Reach me @ www.narendhira.in

 <!---
 Narendhirap/Narendhirap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.